torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 When a low-level device driver implements one of these capabilities, it should add a function pointer to this *struct*.
-When a particular function is not implemented, however, this *struct* should contain a NULL instead.
+When a particular function is yest implemented, however, this *struct* should contain a NULL instead.
 The *capability* flags specify the capabilities of the CD-ROM hardware and/or low-level CD-ROM driver when a CD-ROM drive is registered with the Uniform CD-ROM Driver.

 Note that most functions have fewer parameters than their *blkdev_fops* counterparts.
-This is because very little of the information in the structures *inode* and *file* is used.
-For most drivers, the main parameter is the *struct* *cdrom_device_info*, from which the major and minor number can be extracted.
-(Most low-level CD-ROM drivers don't even look at the major and minor number though, since many of them only support one device.)
+This is because very little of the information in the structures *iyesde* and *file* is used.
+For most drivers, the main parameter is the *struct* *cdrom_device_info*, from which the major and miyesr number can be extracted.
+(Most low-level CD-ROM drivers don't even look at the major and miyesr number though, since many of them only support one device.)
 This will be available through *dev* in *cdrom_device_info* described below.

-The drive-specific, minor-like information that is registered with `cdrom.c`, currently contains the following fields::
+The drive-specific, miyesr-like information that is registered with `cdrom.c`, currently contains the following fields::

   struct cdrom_device_info {